 our projects which presently include land preservation, charitable

-offerings, sacred arts, a retreat cabin and supportive crew, media and educational
+offerings, sacred arts, a retreat cabin, media and educational

 If you are interested in helping support

 any of these efforts or want more information,

 Some sources used for quote on this page